lalanic/IT1244/README.md

 # IT1244 Project README

+## Packages
+Additional Packages Required:
+pyarrow 14.0.0
+fastparquet 2023.10.1
+pandas 2.1.2
+scikit-learn 1.3.2
+tensorflow 2.14.0
+numpy 1.26.1

+You can install the packages using:
+`pip install <package_name>`
+Or upgrade using:
+`pip install <package_name> --upgrade`

 ## How to get started (LSTM)
 1) Ensure the [required packages](#Packages) are installed and of the correct version.